HENDRIX-ZT2/pyaudiorestoration/README.md

 ### NEW Version - How to use
 1) Load an audio file
-2) Adjust the spectrogram settings
+2) Adjust the spectrogram settings, choose a tracing algorithm
-3) In the spectrum, trace sounds that should be of constant pitch with CTRL+leftclicks
+3) In the spectrum, trace sounds that should be of constant pitch with CTRL+LMB/drag
-4) In the speed chart, move the traces up or down with CTRL+leftclicks/drag so that overlapping pieces match up.
-Delete bad traces with ALT+leftclick on the speed chart.
+4) In the speed chart, move the traces up or down with CTRL+LMB/drag so that overlapping pieces match up.
+Delete bad traces.
 5) Save your traces so you can go back to them later.
-6) Change the resampling settings (see OLD version notes below for more instructions)
+6) Adjust the resampling settings to your liking (see OLD version notes below for more instructions)
 7) Click resample.